bricktrooper/Turing/README.md

 # ALU

 The ALU circuit simply routes the inputs and outputs based on the decoded opcode.
 It also handles the `start` and `finished` signals of the state machines.
+There are additional datapaths for performing primitive logic operations, which are simply raw logic gates.
 Below is a high-level schematic of the ALU wiring:

 ![alt text](schematics/alu.jpg)